mrnithish/Data-Analysis-Diwali-Sales/README.md

 ## Data Source

-The dataset used for this analysis is provided in "data.csv".
+The dataset used for this analysis is provided in 'data.csv'.
 Make sure you have the dataset file (`data.csv`) available in the same directory as this Jupyter Notebook.

 ## Libraries Used